-- 5.33 As the site threshold for small site windfall dwellings is effectively 4 dwellings or less, it is more than likely that the majority of these will arise from house conversions to flats or intensification of existing residential plots.
+5.33 As the site threshold for small site windfall dwellings is effectively 4 dwellings or less, it is more than likely that the majority of these will arise from house conversions to flats.
 As such, they will be classed as brownfield contributions.
 For the purposes of establishing a windfall calculation for the SHLAA, an annual average of all small site brownfield completions on sites of less than 5 dwellings has been calculated and is detailed in Appendix 2.
-In order to ensure compliancy with PPS3 Housing (para 59), no windfall allowance has been included for the first 10 years of land supply. - 5.34 It is acknowledged that a downturn in the housing market could affect small scale development such as that established through a windfall assessment.
-The trend based annual average assumption used in Appendix 2, covers a 13 year period and is based on brownfield completions of less than 5 dwellings within the urban area of Redditch only.
-It is considered that the data in this time period reflects the 'peaks' and 'troughs' in the development market and provides a realistic assumption of anticipated small site provision.
-This calculation will be revisited annually as part of the SHLAA update.